18 Mar SPLAB ISSUES CALL FOR 14TH AUGUST POETRY POSTCARD FEST

 Seattle, WA, March 19, 2020—Seattle Poetics LAB (SPLAB), a literary arts-oriented nonprofit organization and organizing entity of the Cascadia Poetry Festival, is now registering writers for the 14th August Poetry Postcard Fest.

 We understand the global seriousness of COVID-19 and the situation in which we find ourselves.
 In these challenging times, we can use an outlet for creativity and that is the sole reason for moving up the online registration.
-With a name change to POPO this year, the fest, an exercise in spontaneous composition and community building, celebrated its 10th anniversary in 2017 with the release of 56 Days of August.
+With a name change to Poetry Postcard Fest this year, the fest, an exercise in spontaneous composition and community building, celebrated its 10th anniversary in 2017 with the release of 56 Days of August.
 Registration for the 14th edition of the fest is open until July 18.

 Over the past 26 years SPLAB has been instrumental in leading a bioregional cultural investigation using poetics, poetry festivals, publications and education and to building community through shared experience of the spoken and written word.
 Through the Cascadia Poetry Festival, the organization facilitates an annual gathering of writers, artists, scientists and activists to collaborate, discover and foster deeper connection between all inhabitants and the place itself.